nucleartide/dx/Readme.md

 const json = JSON.parse(userInput);
 ```

-If you forget to add a `.catch` handler, the line above will crash your app.
+If you forget to add a `catch` handler, the line above will crash your app.

 ### `let` vs `const` binding